 1999 NAN Lifetime Achievement Awardee

-Marion has judged, lectured, and taught workshops in 38 states, and in Canada, Mexico, and Australia for every major needlework organization.
+Marion has judged, lectured, and taught workshops in more than 40 states, and in Canada, Mexico, and Australia for every major needlework organization.
 She has been featured on public and commercial television, and has produced an instructional video on basic canvaswork.

 She has authored three booklets on embroidery techniques which are published by the American School of Needlework, and has also written a series of articles for The Creative Needle.
-Marion has 2 self-published books on counted thread embroidery, Why Call it Blackwork and Hardanger Embroidery.
-She is also a frequent contributor to the periodic magazines of various needlework organizations here in the United States.
-In addition Marion has led embroidery tours to Britain and Europe.
+Marion has two self-published books on counted thread embroidery, Why Call it Blackwork and Hardanger Embroidery.
+She is also a frequent contributor to the magazines of various needlework organizations here in the United States.
+In addition, Marion has led embroidery tours to Britain and Europe.